ashutoshimsec/collections/README.md

 This project contains Collection programs written in java to understand the concept.
-It contains the data structure problmes and common programs also
+It contains the data structure problems and common programs for collection uses also.